orthanc-mirrors/orthanc-book/Sphinx/source/users/backup.rst

 3. Restart Orthanc.

-It is mandatory to stop Orthanc, as the Orthanc core makes the assumption that it is the only process to access the SQLite database at any time.
+It is recommended to stop Orthanc, as the Orthanc core makes the assumption that it is the only process to access the SQLite database at any time.